A man with blonde hair and glasses is sitting at a desk, participating in a video call on a laptop, gesturing with his right hand.

 Dealing with overwhelming moments right now?

-While trauma therapy addresses root causes, sometimes you need immediate strategies to get through a crisis.
-I've created a free Emergency Toolkit with techniques you can use when everything feels out of control.
+While trauma therapy addresses what's causing these feelings, sometimes you need immediate strategies to get through a crisis.
+I've created a free Emergency Toolkit with techniques you can use when everything feels out of control'.

 Ready to take the first step?